 You should also make sure you have the latest version of Adobe Flash installed to render any charts that use options not supported by the JSChart module.
 For more information about this subject, read "About JSChart" in the Splunk Data Visualizations Manual.

 Splunk Enterprise is a high-performance application.
 If you are performing a comprehensive evaluation of Splunk for production deployment, we recommend that you use hardware typical of your production environment.
 This hardware should meet or exceed the recommended hardware capacity specifications below.

 For a discussion of hardware planning for production deployment, see "Hardware capacity planning for your Splunk deployment" in this manual.

 Splunk and virtual machines

-If you run Splunk in a virtual machine (VM) on any platform, performance does degrade.
+If you run Splunk Enterprise in a virtual machine (VM) on any platform, performance degrades.
 This is because virtualization works by abstracting the hardware on a system into resource pools from which VMs defined on the system draw as needed.
-Splunk needs sustained access to a number of resources, particularly disk I/O, for indexing operations.
-Running Splunk in a VM or alongside other VMs can cause reduced indexing performance.
+Splunk Enterprise needs sustained access to a number of resources, particularly disk I/O, for indexing operations.
+Running Splunk in a VM or alongside other VMs can cause reduced indexing and search performance.

 Recommended and minimum hardware capacity

 |Platform||Recommended hardware capacity/configuration||Minimum supported hardware capacity|

 |Non-Windows platforms||2x six-core, 2+ GHz CPU, 12 GB RAM, Redundant Array of Independent Disks (RAID) 0 or 1+0, with a 64 bit OS installed.||1x1.4 GHz CPU, 1 GB RAM|